alloc/jumpgen/packages/jumpgen/README.md

 - Automatically watch globs and directories that you scan, so added and deleted files will rerun your generator
 - Use template literals without worrying about excess indentation
 - Abort an asynchronous generator when a file changes
+- Only write files if they have changed

 It uses the `fast-glob`, `micromatch`, and `chokidar@4` npm packages under the hood for file watching and globbing.